catgriffin85/project-portfolio-2-quiz/README.md

 * Git Commit

     * This project was created in Gitpod and pushed to GitHub to the respository: https://catgriffin85.github.io/project-portfolio-2-quiz/
-    * git add . and git commit were used throughout the project to push the code to my repository
+    * git add . and git commit were used throughout the project to push the code to my repository.
-    * I used descriptive and meaningful messages when using git commit and commited often
+    * I used descriptive and meaningful messages when using git commit and commited often.

 * Deployment to GitHub